privateprep/coding-space-website/src/pages/partnerships/index.md

     bgColor: "#faf6ee"
     textColor: "#264548"
     mdContent: >-
-      ## Special Events
+      ## Special Events & Custom Workshops

-      From Bring Your Child to Work Day and Girl Scout Troop events, to birthday parties or parent-child coding events, our workshops and mini camps are totally customizable and suited for any event where your child wants to have fun and learn something, too.
+      We offer customizable workshops and events for organizations, schools, and families looking to bring engaging STEM experiences to their communities.

+      Popular events include:

+      * Girl Scout workshops

+      * Intro to AI workshops

+      * Parent-child coding experiences

+      * Bring Your Child to Work Day

+      Every event is tailored to your audience, schedule, and goals.
   - type: buttons
     bgColor: "#faf6ee"
     fgColor: "#264548"